ucbi/uniform/guides/introduction/Dependencies.md

 ]
 ```

-2. Include the depencency in **all Ejectable Apps** by placing the dependency
+2. Include the dependency in **all Ejectable Apps** by placing the dependency
    in the [always](`Uniform.Blueprint.always/1`) section of your
    [Blueprint](Uniform.Blueprint.html) module.